 We will be comparing 6 of the best masticating juicers available in this review.

-These juicers are work great at juicing leafy greens which is what you’re supposed to be using.
+Masticating juicers are work great at juicing leafy greens, which is what you’re supposed to be using.

 For drinking cold-pressed juice, you have two options.

 First would be buying something already made at your local grocery or juice bar, which can be expensive.

 The second option which I like is making your own.
 Homemade juices are the freshest and nutrient dense drinks you can make.